 When you have peripheral arterial disease (PAD), your arteries narrow, reducing the amount of blood flow to your legs and feet.
 As a result, you may experience painful muscle cramps in your hips, thighs and calves.
 This pain is typically at its worst when you’re walking, climbing stairs or exercising.

-But, while exercising may make you experience painful cramps, a new study published in Cardiology Today’s Intervention magazine shows that certain exercises will, in fact, help you manage PAD.
+But, while exercising may make you experience painful cramps, research shows that certain exercises will, in fact, help you manage PAD.

 According to this study, supervised treadmill workouts are the most effective form of exercise for people with PAD.
 Study authors suggest: “exercise sessions should progress up to a target goal of accumulating 30 to 45 minutes of treadmill walking per session” and “exercise should be carried out at an intensity that elicits mild claudication pain within 5 minutes, and moderate to moderately severe claudication within 10 minutes followed by rest until claudication pain subsides.”
 In other words, the goal of this workout is to work to the point of pain until the pain takes longer to show up.
 In this way, PAD patients can experience longer periods of walking comfort in their real lives as well.

 Alternatives to Treadmill Workouts